 - Shadows are great for moody photos

 I mainly photograph women, so most of the time I use a short lighting pattern, because it’s slimming.

 Texture is more pronounced with short lighting by light skimming across the side of the face.
 So, when placing your light or moving your subject, you need to pay attention to:

 - Imperfections in the skin, such as acne

 - Wrinkles – lines will be more obvious

-Small adjustments in position of either the light or your subject can overcome both challenges.
+Make small adjustments in position of either the light or your subject to overcome both challenges.

-In these two photos the setting sun was the only source of light.
+The setting sun was the only source of light.
 Obviously, the sun couldn’t be moved, so the lighting pattern was changed by the model moving.
-On the left her face is turned away from the sun and her cheek closest to camera is lit in a broad light pattern.
-On the right she turned her head towards the sun, causing her cheek closest to camera to be in shadow, making it a short lighting pattern.
-This defines and slims her face in comparison to the image on the right.
+On the left her face is turned away from the sun and her cheek closest to camera is lit, so it’s broad light.
+On the right, she’s facing towards the sun, and her cheek closest to camera is in shadow, creating short lighting with a butterfly lighting pattern.
+This defines and slims her face in comparison to the image on the left.

 With broad lighting the light is on the side of the face closest to camera, so shadows fall on the opposite side of the face.

-- Because there are no shadows on the camera side of the face, it will appear fuller
+- Because there are no shadows on the camera side of the face, it’ll appear fuller

 - Broad lighting is ideal for very narrow faces